The prepositions DA and PER in Italian

 Da quanto tempo sei sposato?

 How long have you been married for?
 (LIT.
-Since how much time you are married?)
+Since how much time have you been married?)

 To answer this, you will simply need to use the preposition da followed by the amount of time: